 We know the Everest Challenge is cool, but it is an individual challenge.
 Imagine what you can do with a team of family and friends all doing the Everest Challenge!
 You could collectively Climb to Space for Kidney Cancer!

-The Climb to Space Team Challenge: Climb to Space (264,000 feet, 50 miles) as a team between March 1, 2019 to Sept 7th, 2019 reaching ‘orbit’ at the Break the Bank Climb 4 Kidney Cancer at TCF Bank Stadium.
+The Climb to Space Team Challenge: Climb to Space (80647 meters or 264,000 feet, 50 miles) as a team between June 18th, 2020 to Dec.
+31st, 2020 reaching ‘orbit’ and posting and tagging us on social media.

-Climbing Averages to be Successful: Teams of 10 are most likely to reach the goal because the number of steps climbed is distributed among more climbers.
+Climbing Averages to be Successful: Teams of 12 are most likely to reach the goal because the number of steps climbed is distributed among more climbers.
 Here’s a breakdown of how many feet each team member needs to climb if the climbing is distributed evenly among the team members.
 Of course if you’re smart, you’ll find some climbing junkie who wants to climb more than her fair share and you get to climb less!
 Tips for success.

-Team members Feet to climb
+Team members Meters to climb/teammate

 Prize: Earning Astronaut status is a prize to itself.
 Very few people can claim to have climbed to space.
-In addition, you will still be eligible for the Everest Challenge medal if you complete that challenge.
-Your elevation is also eligible for the Machu Picchu, Peru trip.